Last Updated 31 May 2021

-This website is operated by KPMG Bulgaria EOOD, UIC 121489246, having its seat and registered address at 45/A Bulgaria Blvd., Sofia 1404, Bulgaria (“KPMG”, “we” or “us”), a Bulgarian limited liability company, a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
+This website is operated by KPMG Bulgaria OOD, UIC 121489246, having its seat and registered address at 45/A Bulgaria Blvd., Sofia 1404, Bulgaria (“KPMG”, “we” or “us”), a Bulgarian limited liability company, a member firm of the KPMG organization of independent member firms affiliated with KPMG International Limited (“KPMG International”), a private English company limited by guarantee.
 KPMG International does not provide client services.

 1. Who are we?